Euphorbia pentagona many green branches

 Photographer: Ivan Lätti

 But in South Africa there are many people with green fingers who would not associate those vivid favourites with the Euphorbia species we know here.
-It is more likely the rigid spiny shrubs or finger cushion types that receive consideration locally for key positions on creative rockery designs.
+Exotic euphorbias blend well in our gardens and planting indigenous doesn't have to be a rigid habit.
+It is likely the rigid, spiny shrubs or finger cushion stem succulents that receive consideration locally for key positions on creative rockery designs.
+Sometimes with colourful and shapely mates from Africa and elsewhere.

-Euphorbia pentagona is just such a plant that will give height, a striking appearance and the ability to fend for itself in a garden without pampering.
+E. pentagona is just such a plant that will add height, a striking appearance and low maintenance requirements of fending for itself in the garden without pampering.
 Good drainage is more important to it than good soil.
 It will grow from offsets that are readily found at the base of healthy plants.
-And putting it in a container in full sun will not be a problem (cgi.ebay.com.au and www.davesgarden.com).
+And putting it in a container in full sun will not be a problem (Wikipedia; www.davesgarden.com).